Łukasz Kaczmarek

-Łukasz Kaczmarek (born 29 June 1994) is a Polish professional volleyball player who plays as an opposite spiker for Jastrzębski Węgiel and the Poland national team.
+Łukasz Kaczmarek (born 29 June 1994) is a Polish professional volleyball player who plays as an opposite spiker for Asseco Resovia and the Poland national team.
 Kaczmarek took part in the 2020 Summer Olympics in Tokyo and won silver at the 2024 Summer Olympics in Paris.
 He was a silver medallist with Poland at the 2022 World Championship.
 He is a three–time Champions League winner (2021, 2022, 2023) with ZAKSA.

 Career

 Kaczmarek began his sporting career as a beach volleyball player.
 In 2015, he debuted in PlusLiga as Cuprum Lubin player.
 In 2016, he signed a new two–year contract with Cuprum Lubin, and became one of the best scorers in PlusLiga.
 In 2018, after the successful season and debut in the national team, he joined ZAKSA Kędzierzyn-Koźle.

 On 10 August 2024, he won a silver medal at the 2024 Summer Olympic Games held in Paris.